Good looking, economical to run and well-equipped, the Peugeot 208 is a compact hatchback offering a great choice of engines

 Decided it’s the car for you?
 Take the time to get the colour spot-on.
 After all, not only do you have to live with your choice every day, but your decision will affect how easy you’ll find your 208 to sell on, as well as how long it can go between washes.

-The 208 is available in three and five-door options and a number of trim levels.
+It is available in three and five-door options and Peugeot offers a number of trim levels.
 There are two solid colours, five other shades offered for all trim levels, and a further half dozen only available in some trim levels, as explained below.

 Here are some pictures of this vehicle in all available colours, alongside with brief descriptions and prices for them all.
 We also have a car paints guide explaining solid, pearl and metallic shades, if you’re not sure how each of these is different.